B

 Books, Albums, Art, Film, Games, Etc

 Hey, I'm Mario Sumali.
 I'm a student at Stanford University.
-I grew up spending way too much time in the pool and I even co-authored a little research on hydrodynamic drag on swimsuits back in high school.
+I grew up spending way too much time in the pool, and I even co-authored a little research on hydrodynamic drag on swimsuits back in high school.
 These days, I'm building things.

 On campus I write for The Stanford Chaparral, Stanford's humor magazine.
 If you need someone to officiate a wedding: I'm an ordained minister through American Marriage Ministries.

-On the product side I'm co-founder and engineer at Caduce, health-tech company streamlining insurance prior authorization with AI-assisted clinical documentation and workflows.
+On the product side I'm co-founder and engineer at Caduce, a health-tech company streamlining insurance prior authorization with AI-assisted clinical documentation and workflows.
 I also ship independent projects across psychometrics (LIMIT), taste and recommendations (palate), and tooling for multimodal video analysis.
 I'm a Defense Innovation Scholar at Stanford's Gordion Knot Center; organized for TreeHacks; and am currently building a tool for OSINT analysis in Stanford's Hacking for Defense program.

 Timelines, honors, and the rest: Resume.
 Builds and demos: Projects.